Marian Anderson House: Marian Anderson Museum and Historical Society

 The property currently houses the Marian Anderson Museum and Historical Society.
 The organization was founded by Blanche Burton-Lyles.
 Its current CEO is Jillian Patricia Pirtle.

 Flood damage and restoration

-In 2020, pipes burst in the home causing significant damage to both the structure and Anderson memorabilia.
+In 2020, pipes burst in the home, causing significant damage to both the structure and Anderson's memorabilia.

-In July 2021, the National Trust for Historic Preservation announced plans to grant the Marian Anderson Museum and Historical Society $75,000 for the purpose of repairing the home's exterior.
+In July 2021, the National Trust for Historic Preservation announced plans to grant the Marian Anderson Museum and Historical Society $75,000 to repair the home's exterior.
 The Marian Anderson Memorial Fund Task Force, a group that is working to erect a monument to Marian Anderson at the Academy of Music, has stated that it plans to use some of the funds raised to assist with additional repairs to the home.

+In December 2022, the Daughters of the American Revolution donated $150,000 to the museum to help with restoration costs.